wh1le/finite/README.md

 # User lsblk -f to find your card or flashdrive path
 $ sudo dd if=./result/sd-image/your_image_name.img of=/dev/your_drive bs=4M status=progress conv=fsync
 ```

+## Notes

+I tested this build on Raspberry PI 3 B+ and it works flawlessly.
+Let me know how it runs on thers version of PI.

+## Work in progress

+- [ ] Configure Raspberry PI filters
+- [ ] Add logo

+## License

+MIT © 2025 Nikita — see [LICENSE](./LICENSE) for details.